 In the 1960s, plans were made for the construction of a new and larger stadium outside of the city, but these were finally abandoned.

 After the War, the stadium had already changed names to Stadio Comunale, and in 1983 it was renamed to Stadio Renato Dall’Ara, in honour of a former president of the club.

 Stadio Renato Dall’Ara was selected as one of the playing venues of the 1990 World Cup, and for this got extensively refurbished and slightly further expanded.

 During the World Cup, the stadium hosted three group matches and the round of 16 match between England and Belgium (1-0).

-If coming from the A1 (north or south), follow for Bologna and the A14 Ancona.
+If coming by car from the A1 (north or south), follow for Bologna and the A14 Ancona.
 From the A14, take exit 2 toward Bologna and follow for Bologna Centro.
 From there follow the signs for Stadio.

 If using public transport, one can take bus 21 from the central railway station.
 Take the bus in the direction of Filanda and get off at stop Stadio.
 Buses leave several times an hour and the ride takes about 17 minutes.
 One can also catch bus 21 from the Via Marconi at the western side of the historic city centre.

 An alternative from the historic city centre is to catch bus 14 from the Via Rizzoli.
 Take the bus in the direction of Piazza Giovanni XXIII and get off at stop Stadio.
 The journey takes just under 15 minutes and buses run many times an hour.